 You will be shown a short tutorial video clip about how the hazard perception parts work.
 This part of the test is also delivered on a computer screen but you respond by clicking a button on the mouse.
 There are 14 CLIPS in total where there’ll be at least one developing hazard, although be aware that one clip will feature two developing hazards.
 Clicking early when a hazard first develops will score highest.
 The pass mark for the hazard perception is 44 OUT OF 75.
 It is important you prepare properly for your test.

 The driving exam will last approximately 40 minutes.
 At the start of the test you will have an eyesight check.
-Your examiner will ask you to read the number plate on a stationary vehicle approximately 20 metres away (failure to do this will result in the test being cancelled).
-You will then be asked some vehicle safety questions.
+Your examiner will ask you to read the number plate on a stationary vehicle approximately 20 metres away (failure to do this will result in the test being canceled).
+You will then be asked a vehicle safety question.

 These questions are designed to get you thinking about the very basic safety checks that you should be carrying out in order to ensure your vehicle is safe.
 Some of the questions involve you having to lift the bonnet to identify where various fluid levels are located.

-Pupils are usually asked 2 questions.
+Pupils are usually asked 2 questions, one before you start driving, and another during the test.
 An incorrect answer will result in one driving fault being recorded.

 There are a number of pre-determined routes.
-However the route may be varied by unusual congestion, road works etc. During the test you will be asked to carry out two of the following:
+However, the route may be varied by unusual congestion, road works etc. During the test you will be asked to carry out one of the following:

-- turn the car around, reverse into an opening, or park the car in the street (or in some cases in a car park).
-On some tests you may be asked to stop the car suddenly under a controlled stop simulation (as in an emergency).
+- pull up on the right and then reverse for two car lengths, reverse into a parking space on the road, or park in a car parking bay.
+On some tests, you may be asked to stop the car suddenly under a controlled stop simulation (as in an emergency).